evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/18-user-stories.md

 # Chapter 18 — User Stories

-> *The User Stories chapter defines the functional requirements of the Coach Portal from the perspective of professional users, ensuring traceability across business goals, workflows, APIs, AI services and implementation.*
+> *The User Stories chapter defines the functional requirements of the Nutritionist Portal from the perspective of end users, providing a complete, traceable and testable specification for implementation.*

 ---

 # Executive Summary

-User Stories describe the expected behavior of the Coach Portal from the perspective of its professional users.
+User Stories translate business objectives into actionable development requirements.

-Each story represents a measurable business capability linked to workflows, business rules, feature packs and acceptance criteria.
+Every story follows a standardized structure and includes acceptance criteria, business value, dependencies and traceability to workflows, APIs, AI services and business rules.

-Stories provide a common language for Product, UX, Engineering, QA and AI teams.
+The collection of stories represents the functional scope of the Nutritionist Portal.

 ---